Virginia gateway

 Chesapeake at a glance

 Chesapeake is the Virginia gateway city where Route 17 moves out of northeastern North Carolina context and into the Hampton Roads side of the trip.
-It is a practical transition point more than a quiet small-town pause.
+It is a practical transition point more than a quiet small-town pause, and it works best when the route needs a reset before Virginia gets more layered.

-Use Chesapeake to reset after the South Mills and Dismal Swamp approach or to organize the next Virginia move toward Newport News, Yorktown, Gloucester, and the Tidewater stretch.
+Use Chesapeake to reset after the South Mills and Dismal Swamp approach or to organize the next Virginia move toward Newport News, Yorktown, and the Tidewater stretch that follows.

 Why Chesapeake matters on Route 17